 3. Ergonomics Improves Employee Engagement & Safety Culture

-Investing the health, safety and well being of your employee’s can increase employee satisfaction and engagement.
-Investing in ergonomics reflects your companies commitment to health and safety in the workplace.
+Investing in the health, safety and well being of your employee’s can increase employee satisfaction and engagement.
+Investing in ergonomics reflects your company’s commitment to health and safety in the workplace.
 This results in increased value on safety and health within your company.
 Healthy workers are happy workers.

 4. Ergonomics Improves Quality of Work

 Poorly designed workstations or equipment often leads to employees that are fatigued.
-If job tasks are physically taxing on a work employees may not perform their job to the highest of their ability to take that extra step to ensure top quality work.
+If job tasks are physically taxing, employees may not perform their job to the highest of their ability to take that extra step to ensure top quality work.
 Reducing fatigue by creating more efficient ways to get the job done through the help of our kinesiologists or physiotherapists can improve quality in your workplace.